 By Carla Marie Rupp

-Costa Rica is a great destination for those on a budget, ever more so for a woman traveling alone.
+There are many things to do in Costa Rica, especially for those on a budget, ever more so for a woman traveling alone.

-It’s a Latin American country at peace, where you meet travelers from all over the world and find friendly locals who welcome you.
-On my Costa Rican adventure I went budget and solo, going from the big city to small, fun towns I heard about along the way.
+But first of all, just where is Costa Rica?
+In Central America between Nicaragua and Panama, it’s a Latin American country at peace, where you meet travelers from all over the world and find friendly locals who welcome you.
+(See the map of Costa Rica below).
+It’s a safe place to travel, so on my Costa Rican adventure I went budget, going from the big city to small, fun towns I heard about along the way.

 Costa Rica is fine for solo traveling but you still need to keep your wits about you, as anywhere.
 Still though, surprises and amazing moments await at nearly every turn.

-I started in lively San Jose, where my budget lodging reference had come from a friend, and I spent a few days there before moving on to four or five smaller, easy-to-like, lovely and friendly towns.
+I landed and started my trip in lively San Jose (see the map of Costa Rica below), where my budget lodging reference had come from a friend, and I spent a few days there before moving on to four or five smaller, easy-to-like, lovely and friendly towns.
 A few days there was a good introduction to the country since it gave me an understanding of the beautiful Costa Rican urban culture and its special Latin and international flavor.
 I strolled about the city visiting its museums (there’s even a museum for gold) and lingering in coffee shops watching people strolling every which way, just absorbing the culture.

 After a few days I decided to move on to some little towns out in the country.
-My travel adrenaline was in high gear and I was loving every minute of it, just serendipitously finding things to do.
+My travel adrenaline was in high gear and and I soon found there are many things to do in Costa Rica, no matter what your interest.
+I was loving every minute of it, just serendipitously finding things to do.

-I usually took public bus transportation (although tour vans can be purchased for more money) and walked a lot.
-I also traveled without hotel reservations, finding rooms as I went.
+I usually took public bus transportation (the map of Costa Rica shows the bus routes taken) although tour vans can be purchased for more money.
+I also walked a lot and traveled without hotel reservations, finding rooms as I went.
 I found that sometimes the low-cost little hotels have their own touts who surround you as you get off the public bus and I learned to give them a chance.
 They worked out fine, and some even peddled low-cost tours to jungles, horseback riding, spas and trips to waterfalls, and volcanoes.

 After a bus ride from San Jose, I arrived in cute Montezuma, a town full of galleries and little shops, including one in which I found a perfect, cool traveling dress and some shirts I couldn’t resist buying.
 I never wanted to leave this small town since it was filled with fun-loving people of all ages.
 There was so much to do here, including horseback riding on the beautiful beach.
 Some restaurants even offered movies in the evening, and I enjoyed relaxing in one that did.
 In the mornings I would have breakfast at a favorite cozy cafe where I would sit on the deck and watch the monkeys play in the tropical trees.